Death of a Unicorn: Plot

 Shepard steals a vial of the unicorn's grated horn, which he snorts, and orders another scientist, Dr. Bhatia, to saw off the entire horn.
 Ridley realizes the unicorn is a foal and is still alive.
 Meanwhile, Elliot and the hunting party fall into a lethal trap and are ambushed by the larger unicorn and its mate.
 Several people are killed, including Odell and Shaw.
 Elliot returns to the estate, where they realize the larger unicorns are the foal's parents.
 The group sends Bhatia to offer the foal back to the unicorns and Griff to unlock the gate.
 Upon realizing its horn is missing, the unicorns tear Bhatia apart while Griff flees.

 The unicorns follow the remaining four survivors into the estate.
 One unicorn finds and disembowels Belinda, while Shepard escapes.
 Elliot, having stolen the horn, lures the other unicorn outside so Ridley can escape.
 Ridley is caught and held at arrow-point by Shepard, having learned that unicorns are docile toward "a pure-hearted maiden" after experiencing visions from snorting the horn.
 The parent unicorns arrive and are immediately docile to Ridley.
 As Shepard ties up the unicorns' legs, Elliot stabs him with the horn, only to get stabbed back with an arrow.
 Shepard collapses and is fatally kicked by one of the unicorns.

 Ridley describes her visions to Elliot as he dies.
 Seeing Ridley mourning him, the unicorns magically revive Elliot and their foal and leave peacefully.
-Griff returns with the police, who, upon seeing the numerous dead bodies and the Kintner's bloody clothes, assume they are either witnesses or suspects and promptly arrest them.
-A female police officer tells her chief that they are bringing survivors and he would not be able to believe their story.
+Griff returns with the police, who, upon seeing the numerous dead bodies and the Kintners' bloody clothes, assume they are either witnesses or suspects and promptly arrest them.
+A female police officer tells her chief that they are bringing in survivors, and he will not be able to believe their story.
 As they are being driven away, the unicorns return as Griff allows them to pass by his car.
 They see that the Kintners are handcuffed in the back.
-As the Klinters put on their seatbelts and brace for impact, the unicorns ram the police car off a lakeside road.
+As the Kintners put on their seatbelts and brace for impact, the unicorns ram the police car off a lakeside road.